docker-archive/docker-snap/README.md

 # Docker Snap

+:lock: This repository has been archived.

+> *NOTE:* The Docker Snap is no longer maintained by Docker, Inc.  The last
+> release version was 17.06.2.
+The future of the Docker Snap is unclear, but it
+> won't be developed here going forward.
+The source at
+> https://code.launchpad.net/~docker/+git/snap appears to be where new
+> development efforts are taking place, and the Snapcraft forums
+> (https://forum.snapcraft.io/) are probably your best bet to reach the new
+> maintainers.

+---

 This repository contains the source for the `docker` snap package.
 The package provides a distribution of Docker Community Edition (CE) for Ubuntu Core 16 (and other snap-compatible) systems.
 It is built from an upstream Docker CE release tag with some patches to fit the snap format and is available on `armhf`, `arm64`, `amd64`, `i386`, and `ppc64el` architectures.
 The rest of this page describes installation, usage, and development.

-> *NOTE:* The Docker Snap is no longer maintained by Docker, Inc.  The last
-> release version was 17.06.2 and will not be updated.
-The future of the Docker
-> Snap is unclear, but it won't be developed here going forward.
-The source at https://code.launchpad.net/~docker/+git/snap
-> may be updated.
-Questions for that repository may be asked at https://forum.snapcraft.io/.

 ## Installation